Gain Student Independence With ➔

 Print – prints out PDF versions of the cards.

-Custom play settings – you can choose different options for your students, like showing the answer when they get it wrong or allowing for multiple plays of the same deck.
+Custom play settings – you can choose different options for your students, such as showing the answer when they get it wrong or allowing multiple plays of the same deck.

 View reports – you can check out your students’ statistics on this particular deck.